Custom login sequence

 2 Remove an action from the step.

-Custom login sequence example
+Custom login sequence limitations

-The following example shows a custom login sequence for a Web source that uses the Microsoft Online login page.
+Example 1: Custom login sequence for a Web source using the Microsoft Online login page

 Note

-Custom login sequence conditions and steps:
+Custom login sequence conditions and steps

 Custom login sequence example - Conditions and steps | Coveo

-Step configurations:
+Step configurations

 Custom login sequence example - Step 1 configurations